 Yoga isn’t about being able to get into a split or twisting yourself up like a pretzel.
-It’s in the discipline and stillness that change occurs and can transform your life for the better.
+It’s actually in the discipline and stillness that change occurs and can transform your life for the better.
 Check out these yoga poses anyone can do, no matter your age, flexibility, or level of experience.

 One of the most relaxing and destressing yoga poses you can implement in your training routine is child’s pose, also known as balasana.
 It creates the perfect stretch for your spine which doesn’t require any forcing or pulling, allowing your body to align naturally.